 Studies show that if consumed in less than 200mg daily, caffeine can cause a positive shift in your mood, give you better reaction time, and keep you awake for at least a few hours.
 Not only that, but your brain, colon, and heart function better than average, allowing you to lessen the risk of different diseases such as cardiovascular disorders.

 There is still no specific amount of caffeine that is proven safe for children.
-There is a suggestion to limiting caffeine to a maximum of 100 mg daily for children between 12-18 years old.
+There is a suggestion to limit caffeine to a maximum of 100 mg daily for children between 12-18 years old.

 Sugar Content